Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • If the maximum take-off mass of the unmanned aircraft is less than 25 kg, including fuel and payload, operation in subcategory A3.

-UAS operations in ‘open’ category complying with Delegated Regulation (EU) 2019/945
+‘Open’ UAS operations complying with Delegated Regulation (EU) 2019/945

-For operations with UAS in ‘open’ category, the following requirements as required by Article 4 of Implementing Regulation (EU) 2019/947 must be met:
+For operations with UAS in the ‘open’ category, the following requirements as required by Article 4 of Implementing Regulation (EU) 2019/947 must be met:

 • MTOM < 25 kg;